enishoca/openhab-kodi/README.md

 1. Server port : 8080
 1. Sitemap name : default
 1. Start page : default <br>
+1. Debug: Off

-   Look at the first line of your sitemap it should looks like this: <br>
+To find the value for 'Start page' look at the first line of your sitemap it should looks like this: <br>
 ```
   sitemap default label="My Sitemap"
 ```
-  This is the name betweeen 'sitemap' and 'label' - here it is default
+  This is the name betweeen 'sitemap' and 'label' - here it is default.
+Not sure what its called in openHab speak.
-1. Debug: Off

 ##Limitations